reactivepixel/inventoryManager/readme.md

 navigate to http://localhost:3000/api/v1/order/find

 ### API find Documentation
-How to locate a order based on id. run server, npm server.js in gravity directory
+How to locate an order based on id. run server, npm server.js in gravity directory

 make a post request to this url: